About

 When neither mark contains words and neither can be spoken, the similarity analysis is necessarily visual.
 Courts compare the overall appearance, the impression created by the design elements, and whether the two marks would be mistaken for each other by a consumer who has seen one and later encounters the other.

 An example of the TTAB applying this principle can be found in In re Medline Industries (2020).
-For businesses that rely primarily on logos or visual marks rather than words, this means the design itself carries the full weight of the confusion analysis.
+For businesses that rely primarily on logos or visual marks rather than words, the design itself carries the full weight of the confusion analysis.

 Identical Marks on Related Goods Are Usually Dispositive